-Among the inspiring case studies of the impact that Vi-Ability is having, are their efforts geared toward helping young people with learning difficulties to complete training courses and find work.
+Among the inspiring case studies of the impact that Vi-Ability is having, are their efforts geared towards helping young people with learning difficulties to complete training courses and find work.

-Deloitte Mexico has provided Meyalli with financial support, donated technological equipment, and organized fund raising and volunteer events to empower the students of Meyalli to become independent and successful women.
-By creating an enabling environment, Deloitte Mexico is contributing not only to the expanded potential of the individual, but also scaling the capacity of the school, and ultimately the growth of the economy.
+Deloitte Mexico has provided Meyalli with financial support, donated technological equipment, and organised fund raising and volunteer events to empower the students of Meyalli to become independent and successful women.
+By creating an enabling environment, Deloitte Mexico is contributing not only to the expanded potential of the individual, but also scaling the capacity of the school and ultimately the growth of the economy.

 Young entrepreneurs often struggle to grow start-ups into mature, productive businesses.
 The Deloitte Innovation Centre was established by Deloitte Belgium to offer promising start-ups intellectual capital and C-level mentoring.
 The Centre helps them to address the significant challenges of getting “up and running.”